 Methyl Ethyl Keytone (MEK) is an organic solvent.
-MEK is used in many plastics, including the polyurethane in the PB-300 adhesive and the waterproof/non-breathable coating on the nylon fabric.
-MEK is the best solvent to clean oils from the areas to be glued, to clean old PB-300 from the area to be glued, and to thin the PB-300 used to glue seals or Coated nylon fabric.
+MEK is used in many plastics, including the polyurethane in the PB-300 adhesive and the waterproof/breathable membrane in the MICRO fabric.
+MEK is the best solvent to clean oils from the areas to be glued, to clean old PB-300 from the area to be glued, and to thin the PB-300 used to glue seals or MICRO fabric.

 NOTE: MEK does dissolve polyurethane.
-If you use excessive MEK on the fabric, you will dissolve the polyurethane and seriously damage the fabric itself.
+If you use excessive MEK on the MICRO fabric, you will dissolve the polyurethane and seriously damage the fabric itself.
 Use the smallest amount of MEK possible to accomplish what you need to do!

-2. Patching holes and punctures in the coated nylon fabric -
+2. Patching Holes and Punctures in the MICRO Fabric -

-All drysuit shell holes and punctures are patched from the inside of the drysuit.
+All holes and punctures are patched from the inside of the drysuit.
 Cut a patch of appropriate size from the drysuit material that is supplied.
-The patch should be round or oval shaped, NO CORNERS THAT CAN CATCH AND PULL UP!
+The patch should be round or oval shaped; NO CORNERS THAT CAN CATCH AND PULL UP!